-- "Commission" means the South Carolina Land Resources Conservation Commission. - Comprehensive Stormwater Pollution Prevention Plan" as used in this Permit means the Stormwater Pollution Prevention Plan (SWPPP) prepared according to requirements outlined in Section 3.12of this permit.
-A Comprehensive SWPPP contains additional information such as the Engineering Report and drainage maps. - "Construction Activities" as defined in this Permit means earth-disturbing activities, such as the clearing, grading, and excavation of land that meet the definition of either "Large Construction Activities" or "Small Construction" activities as defined in \$122.26(b)(14)(x)\$ and \$122.26(b)(15)\$, respectively. - "Construction General Permit" (DOTCGP) or "General Permit" as defined at §122.2 of SC Regulation 61-9 means an NPDES Permit issued under Section 122.28 authorizing a category of discharges or activities under the PCA and CWA within a geographical area. - "Contractor" means a person, group, company, etc. hired by the Developer to commence and complete construction activities covered by these regulations. - "Control Measure" as used in this Permit, refers to any Best Management Practice (BMP) or other method used to prevent or reduce the discharge of pollutants to Waters of the State. - "Critical Area" means any of the following: (1) coastal waters; (2) tidelands; (3) beaches; (4) beach/dune system which is the area from the mean high-water mark to the setback line as determined in Section 48-39-280 of the Coastal Zone Management Act. - "CWA and Regulations" means the Clean Water Act (CWA) and applicable regulations promulgated thereunder and includes State NPDES program requirements. - "Department" means the South Carolina Department of Health and Environmental Control (SCDHEC or DHEC). - "Designated Watershed" means a watershed designated by a local government and approved by the Commission, Department of Health and Environmental Control and the South Carolina Water Resources Commission and identified as having an existing or potential stormwater, sediment control, or nonpoint source pollution problem. - "Detention Structure" means a permanent stormwater management structure whose primary purpose is to temporarily store stormwater runoff and release the stored runoff at controlled rates. - "Develop Land" means to change the runoff characteristics of a parcel of land in conjunction with residential, commercial, industrial, or institutional construction or alteration. - "Developer" means a person undertaking, or for whose benefit, activities covered by these regulations are commenced and/or carried out. - "Direct discharge" means the "discharge of a pollutant" from source directly into a receiving water body. - "Discharge" means any discharge or discharge of any sewage, industrial wastes or other wastes into any of the waters of the State, whether treated or not.
-When used without qualification, means the 'discharge of a pollutant."
+"Commission" means the South Carolina Land Resources Conservation Commission.

+"Comprehensive Stormwater Pollution Prevention Plan" as used in this Permit means the Stormwater Pollution Prevention Plan (SWPPP) prepared according to requirements outlined in Section 3.3 of this 36

+Permit.
+The Comprehensive SWPPP contains additional information such as the Engineering Report (project design calculations) and drainage maps.

+"Construction Activities" as defined in this Permit means earth-disturbing activities, such as the clearing, grading, and excavation of land that meet the definition of either "Large Construction Activities" or "Small Construction" activities as defined in \$122.26(b)(14)(x) and \$122.26(b)(15), respectively.

+"Construction General Permit" (TCGP) or "General Permit" as defined at §122.2 of SC Regulation 61-9 means an NPDES Permit issued under Section 122.28 authorizing a category of discharges or activities under the PCA and CWA within a geographical area.

+"Contractor" means a person, group, company, etc. hired by the Developer to commence and complete construction activities covered by these regulations.

+"Control Measure" as used in this Permit, refers to any Best Management Practice (BMP) or other method used to prevent or reduce the discharge of pollutants to Waters of the State.

+"Critical Area" means any of the following: (1) coastal waters; (2) tidelands; (3) beaches; (4) beach/dune system which is the area from the mean high-water mark to the setback line as determined in Section 48-39-280 of the Coastal Zone Management Act.

+"CWA and Regulations" means the Clean Water Act (CWA) and all applicable promulgated regulations, including the State NPDES program requirements.

+"Designated Watershed" means a watershed designated by a local government and approved by the Commission, Department of Health and Environmental Control and the South Carolina Water Resources Commission and identified as having an existing or potential stormwater, sediment control, or nonpoint source pollution problem.

+"Detention Structure" means a permanent stormwater management structure whose primary purpose is to temporarily store stormwater runoff and release the stored runoff at controlled rates.

+"Develop Land" means to change the runoff characteristics of a parcel of land in conjunction with residential, commercial, industrial, or institutional construction or alteration.

+"Developer" means a person undertaking, or for whose benefit, activities covered by these regulations are commenced and/or carried out.

+"Dewatering" means the act of draining rainwater and/or groundwater from building foundations, vaults, trenches, or other excavation activities.

+"Direct discharge" means the "discharge of a pollutant" from source directly into a receiving water body.

+"Discharge" means any discharge or discharge of any sewage, industrial wastes or other wastes into any of the waters of the State, whether treated or not.
+When used without qualification, means the "discharge of a pollutant."